-Bumps are painless and can appear anytime from two weeks to six months after contact with the virus.
-Molluscum begins as a small bump, which gets larger over several weeks to become firm, waxy, pinkish-white and raised with a small crater in the centre.
+Molluscum will most likely show up 2 weeks to 6 months after contact with the virus.
+Molluscum begin as small painless bumps, which get larger over several weeks and become firm, raised, pinkish-white bumps with a small dip in the centre.

 Tests and Diagnosis

 Testing and diagnosis for molluscum is done with a clinical exam.
 A health care provider will look at the bumps to determine what they are.
 It is best to get tested for molluscum if you have symptoms.